 "Well, if you have I am sure we can make do," Ginny said as she took Luna's arm and started toward the big tent.

 Harry became aware of two things simultaneously.
-First, Luna had grown a bit in the short years he had known her and she was now a beautiful young woman.
-Her features had balanced out, her eyes, which had once seemed overly large for her face, now, were simply wide pools that this young Auror seemed quite prepared to get lost in, her hair had grown so long that she would have to be careful not to sit on it, and the rest of her...
-Well, he knew he had never noticed, only because he had only had eyes for Ginny.
-And second, realizing that he was about to tell her that they were actually related, he suddenly understood in some small part the protectiveness that the Weasley brothers felt about their little sister.
+First, Luna had grown into a very attractive young woman, in the short years he had known her.
+Her features had balanced out, her eyes, which had once seemed overly large for her face, now, were simply wide, silvery gray pools, that the young Auror seemed quite prepared to get lost in.
+Her hair had grown so long, that she would have to be careful not to sit on it — and the rest of her...
+Well, Harry had never taken much note, simply because, he only had eyes for Ginny.
+And second, realizing that he was about to tell her that they were actually related, he suddenly understood in some small part the protectiveness that the Weasley brothers felt toward their little sister.